-With 7,652 employees (on average), the INDUSTRY Segment generated revenue of \notin 950.6 million.
+With 7,652 employees (on average), the INDUSTRY Segment generated revenue of $\[\in \]$ 950.6 million.
 This is equivalent to 38.0% of consolidated revenue.
 The disposals of the US and South Korean subsidiaries had a significant impact on the growth of the segment's revenue.
 The projected revenue growth was not achieved as a result.

 The Industry Service Division still makes the greatest contribution to the segment's revenue (around 60%), despite suffering a decline in revenue during the fiscal year (down 3.4%).
 Our business was influenced by the sale of Kocen in South Korea, and in the US by the sale of RCI and the continuation of challenging market conditions for our petrochemical services.
 Revenue growth was also impacted by delays to a follow-up order in South Africa.
-By contrast, positive growth was seen in Germany, the UK and Italy.
+By contrast, positive development was seen in Germany, the UK and Italy.

 The Real Estate & Infrastructure Division generated around 40% of segment revenue.
 Transport technology together with infrastructure and rail transport accounted for the business development.
-The poor order backlog in the UK and Switzerland was more than offset by further revenue increases in Germany, Austria and India.
+The poor order backlog in the UK and Switzerland was more than offset by increased revenue in Germany, Austria and India.

-At \in 64.6 million, EBIT in the INDUSTRY Segment was below the prior-year figure (\notin 78.1 million; down 17.3%) and thus also fell short of our forecast.
-In addition to effects from the sales of entities; EBIT was above all impacted by impairment losses at the subsidiaries in the US, South Africa, Brazil and the UK in order to reflect the local performance of business.
-In addition, EBIT was reduced by other expenses on account of the provisions for technical advisory and legal costs.
+At \in 77.1 million, EBIT in the INDUSTRY Segment was just below the prior-year figure (\in 78.1 million; down 1.3%) and thus also fell short of our forecast.
+In addition to effects from the sales of entities; EBIT was above all impacted by impairment losses at the subsidiaries in the US, South Africa and the UK in order to reflect the local performance of business.
+This was offset by a reduction in other expenses thanks to consistent cost management.

-At 6.8% (prior year: 8.1%), the EBIT margin was thus outside of our expected corridor.
+At 8.1%, the EBIT margin was unchanged on the prior year and thus within our expected corridor.

-Segment assets decreased by \notin 9.4 million to \notin 502.6 million (prior year: \notin 512.0 million).
-Non-current assets fell on account of the sale of entities and impairment losses on intangible assets that we identified by means of purchase price allocations.
-This effect was not neutralized by the increase in trade receivables within working capital.
+Segment assets decreased by € 2.5 million to € 509.5 million (prior year: € 512.0 million).
+Non-current assets fell on account of the sale of entities and impairment losses on intangible assets that we identified by means of purchase price allocation.
+This effect was not neutralized by the increase in trade receivables in working capital.
 The change was caused by the reintegration of the petrochemicals business in the US, which was not sold and for which the plan is now to restructure it.

-€ 18.2 million was invested among other things in the construction of a research and development center for underwater pipelines. ılı 21
+€ 18.2 million was invested among others in the construction of a research and development center for underwater pipelines.